Pulchrocladia retipora: Resynthesis

 The Pulchrocladia retipora lichen thallus has been successfully resynthesized from isolated mycobiont and photobiont under laboratory conditions.
-In these experiments, lichen primordia, consisting of fungal mycelia and enclosed algae, appear after about one month.
-After four months, the cultures form minute scales that are the starting units for the development of the complex hyphal network that becomes the thallus.
+In these experiments, lichen primordia, consisting of fungal mycelia and enclosed algae appear after about one month.
+After four months, the cultures form small scales that are the starting units for the development of the complex hyphal network that becomes the thallus.
 Later, the scales differentiate into columns that grow together vertically to form a thin network, and more hyphae join and fuse together to strengthen and stabilize the network.
 Eventually, algae colonise the network prior to further development of the inner medulla and connecting of the fenestrations.
 In the laboratory, the entire process takes about two years.

 Biomonitoring

 The Baseline Air Pollution Station in Tasmania (part of the World Meteorological Organization-Global Atmosphere Watch network) has used Pulchrocladia retipora as a bioindicator to identify how atmospheric nitrogen and sulphur deposition in Tasmania is affected by human pollution.